What is the Resource Conservation and Recovery Act (RCRA)?

 The RCRA regulations require the facility to hold a public meeting when:

-- They submit an application for a permit at a new facility
+- An application for a permit is submitted for a new facility

 The Department is present at these meetings to help answer questions from the public and to hear public input prior to making a decision to issue a Permit.

-DHEC holds public meetings when draft permits are issued for:
+DHEC holds public meeting or hearings, if requested, for draft permits issued for:

 - A new permit